-This Learner Guide supports the unit of competency CCDRR02 (Explain the principal

-Approved: © VRDTCA features of Vanuatu's climate and its short-term and long-term variations), which specifies knowledge, skills and attitudes associated with learning about the features of Vanuatu's climate.
-The unit is the second in a series of seven units that comprise VRDTCA's compulsory training programme on climate change and disaster risk reduction at Certificate Level 1.
+This Learner Guide supports the units of competency CGCK0216 (Demonstrate knowledge of climate) and CGCV0316 (Demonstrate knowledge of climatic variations), which specify knowledge, skills and attitudes associated with learning about the features of Vanuatu's climate and its variations in time and space.
+These units are the second and third in a series of eleven units that comprise a training programme on climate change and disaster risk reduction at Certificate Level 1.

 The Learner Guide provides guidance and relevant educational resources that address the required elements and performance criteria.
 It is accompanied by a Learner Workbook that provides learner-centred activities and assessment tools to foster learning of key concepts and skills.
-The competencies developed are in line with the key competencies promoted by VRDTCA to foster greater empowerment and success in the work place.
+The competencies developed are in line with the key competencies promoted by VQA to foster greater empowerment and success in the work place.
 Additionally, a Facilitator Guide for this unit provides further background knowledge and teaching notes for facilitators, trainers and teachers.

-This second unit, CCDRR02, defines the standard required to: explain the difference between weather and climate; differentiate between climate variability and climate change; describe seasonal changes in Vanuatu's temperature and rainfall, using climatic graphs; demonstrate how the water vapour content of the atmosphere rises with temperature, and outline the processes involved in the water cycle; explain other factors that cause variations in climate from place to place in Vanuatu; explain how climate variability in the tropical Pacific is controlled by key climate "drivers"; identify the main features of a tropical cyclone and its associated weather; and analyse evidence for long-term climatic change in Vanuatu.
+The second unit, CGCK0216, defines the standard required to: differentiate between weather and climate; differentiate between climate variability and climate change; demonstrate the seasonal changes in Vanuatu's temperature and rainfall; demonstrate processes in the water cycle; and demonstrate factors that cause variations in climate within Vanuatu.
+The third unit, CGCV0316, defines the standard required to: demonstrate the key drivers that control climate variability in the tropical Pacific; illustrate the main features of a tropical cyclone and its associated weather; and demonstrate long-term climatic change in Vanuatu.

 The development of all units was guided by consultations with government and nongovernment stakeholders in Vanuatu and was based on the SPC's Community Education Training Centre draft training unit Community Based Disaster Risk Management and Climate Change (SPC/GIZ/USP, 2013).
-The units have been produced with technical and financial assistance from the SPC/GIZ's Coping with Climate Change in the Pacific Island Region (CCCPIR) programme, implemented on behalf of the German Federal Ministry for Economic Cooperation and Development.
+The units have been produced with technical and financial assistance from EU PacTVET and the SPC/GIZ's Coping with Climate Change in the Pacific Island Region (CCCPIR) programme.
 The University of the South Pacific's Pacific Centre for Environment and Sustainable Development (USP PACE SD) contributed to its technical review.
-The curriculum writer is Charles Pierce
+The curriculum writer is Charles Pierce.